Revaulter

 Revaulter records security-relevant actions to a durable, append-only v2_audit_events table.
 The table sits alongside the operational application log (emitted to stdout): ordinary debug messages still go to the log stream, while audit rows are the long-lived history of who did what.

-There is currently no UI or REST API for reading audit events and operators must query the table directly with SQL.
+There is currently no admin UI or REST API for reading audit events for all users, and operators must query the table directly with SQL.
 A read endpoint may ship in a future release.

 What gets recorded#